markpundsack/jekyll-example-with-heroku-buildpack/Readme.md

     gem install heroku

-Create a Gemfile and add:

-    source :rubygems

-    gem 'RedCloth'
-    gem 'jekyll'

-Create the Gemfile.lock

-    bundle install

-Create a Procfile

-    echo "web:	jekyll --server $PORT" > Procfile

-Exclude all of those files

-    echo "exclude:  [ Gemfile, Gemfile.lock, Procfile, vendor]" >> _config.yml

-Since Cedar will run Jekyll and generate the _site files automatically, they don't need to be check into git
+Since Cedar will run Jekyll and generate the _site files automatically, they don't need to be checked into git

     echo _site >> .gitignore